Subscribe to our newsletter

 4. Soft Tissue Mobilization (STM)

-You can do Soft Tissue Mobilization at home, but you should first get cleared by your doctor.
-Your surgery incisions should be fully healed, and it's important to keep your hands clean to avoid the development of an infection.
+You can do this at home, but get your doctor’s approval first.
+Your incisions should be completely healed, and make sure your hands are clean to avoid infection.

 5. Use Sunscreen